diffusiondata/diffusion-transform/topic-adders/src/site/markdown/topic-adder-builders.md

 # TopicAdderBuilders

+_Deprecated since 2.0.0.
+The ability to initialise a topic with a value when creating it has been deprecated in the Diffusion API._

 To help with creating topics with initial values a `TopicAdderBuilder` can be used to construct a `TopicAdder` that applies a transformation to a value before creating the topic with the result.
 Like the `StreamBuilder` a `TopicAdderBuilder` makes it easy to chain transformers together.